 Details about all of our activity breaks are readily available - either download a copy from this section, ask for them during you stay, or just telephone the hotel and ask us to forward a programme for whatever activity you are interested in.

-From Thursday the 8th of January 2026
+From Friday the 8th of January until the morning of

-Monday the 12th of January
+Tuesday the 12th of January

-until the morning of
+From Saturday the 16th of January until the morning of

-Thursday the 22nd January
+Wednesday the 20th January

-From Sunday the 25th of January 2026
+From Sunday the 24th of January until the morning of

-Thursday the 29th January
+Thursday the 28th January